How Much Does a Fuel Tank Replacement Cost?

 That much variation can make it tough to know whether your mechanic is giving you a good deal.
 If you really want to make sure you’re not overpaying for a repair, try reaching out to other reputable mechanics in your area for estimates.
 Having a few itemized estimates can give you the context to know what a fair price is.

 “Repairing a fuel tank almost rarely ends well,” said Kim.
 “Unless you know what you’re doing, it’s a safety liability.”
-(Most fuel tanks are still extremely flammable when you remove them.)
+Even after removal, fuel tanks remain highly flammable, and one mistake can cause a fire.
 “If you look online, you'll see some viral clips of techs setting their entire shop on fire attempting a fuel tank repair,” added Kim.

 Are fuel tanks covered under warranty?

-Fuel tanks are covered under most factory bumper-to-bumper warranties, which usually last between three years/36,000 miles and five years/60,000 miles from new, depending on your vehicle’s manufacturer.
+Fuel tanks are covered under most factory bumper-to-bumper warranties, which usually last between 3 years/36,000 miles and 5 years/60,000 miles from new, depending on your vehicle’s manufacturer.

 » CHECK YOUR COVERAGE: Car warranty check by VIN